Simples companies can gain two months to settle debts

-Small businesses and individual microentrepreneurs (MEI) will be able to gain two more months to settle debts with Simples Nacional – a special tax regime for micro and small companies.
+Small businesses and MEI (individual microentrepreneurs) will be able to gain two more months to settle debts with Simples Nacional – a special tax regime for micro and small companies.
 On the 21st, the program’s Steering Committee will discuss the postponement of the deadline from January 31st to March 31st.

 The regularization of debts is necessary for micro and small entrepreneurs and self-employed professionals to continue in Simples Nacional.
 In a note, the Federal Revenue, which is part of the Management Committee, reported that the measure aims to help businesses affected by the covid-19 pandemic.